 The heart and home of track & field

-Hayward Hall at the base of the tower is an exquisite shrine to the history and legends of this special place.
-Not only are there trophies, scoreboards, records and rings on display, but you'll also find pieces of the former green wood stadium stands have been transformed into art, bench seats and display components.
+Hayward Hall at the base of the tower is a treasure trove of Eugene's running heritage.
+Not only are there pieces of Nike shoe history, trophies, scoreboards, records and champion rings on display, but you'll also find pieces of the former green wood stadium stands have been transformed into art, bench seats and display components.
 There is also historic film footage and photos woven into exhibits and movie reels.
 Stories are told through detailed interpretative panels throughout the hall.
 Pause to search for your favorite track and field athlete in their digital database and visit the selfie station to put yourself in the action.
 Sometimes you can even see athletes training on the field through the large museum windows.

 It’s All About the Shoes

 The Graduate Eugene Hotel also has a large collection of Nike shoes on display in their grand lobby.
-Their 1972 Nike Moon Shoes are extra special: these are one of 12 prototype pairs made by Bill Bowerman himself and worn by athlete Dave Russell, who loved them.
+Their 1972 Nike Moon Shoes displayed in a lit case are extra special: these are one of 12 prototype pairs made by Bill Bowerman himself and worn by athlete Dave Russell, who loved them.

-It's not just the first Nike running shoe that is celebrated here – the Museum of Natural and Cultural History displays ancient footwear unearthed by UO archaeologists during a 1930s dig in Oregon's high desert caves.
+It's not just the first Nike running shoe that is celebrated here – the Museum of Natural and Cultural History displays the world's oldest and best-preserved shoes - ancient footwear unearthed by UO archaeologists during a 1930s dig in Oregon's high desert caves.
 The shoes, dubbed the "Great Basin Sandals", discovered in the Fort Rock Cave are made from sagebrush bark and are 10,000 years old (twice as old as the pyramids in Egypt).

 Go For a Run

-This is TrackTown USA after all — miles of running trails, a temperate climate and a town that loves to run year-round.
+This is TrackTown USA after all — miles of running trails (PDF), a temperate climate and a community that loves to run year-round.
 So lace up your shoes and enjoy a run.
 Here are the top trails to check out.

 Pre's Trail